openaps/docs/docs/docs/walkthrough/phase-2/accessing-your-rig.md

 * If iPhone and rig are connected via the iPhone’s personal hotspot, you can download an app such as iNet to scan the network for devices and find your edison rig.
 The IP address will be listed with the scan information.

-* If the rig is accessible by computer (by either method listed above, ssh or console) and the iPhone and rig are on same network as each other, you have a couple options.
+* If the rig is accessible by computer (by either method listed above, ssh or console) **AND** the iPhone and rig are on same network as each other, you have a couple options.
 You can login on Terminal app and use `ifconfig` to read the wlan0 inet address

 ![ifconfig example](../../Images/ifconfig_example.png)